zoe-gif/md-notes/Study notes/QS/Measurement and Estimating/Estimating and Management for simple building works in HK reading notes.md

 - Working space allowance
     - No working space if allowed where:
-        - no formwork is required for the concrete work below ground (e.g. blinding layer), and no work is required to be operated from ourside after concreting
+        - no formwork is required for the concrete work below ground (e.g. blinding layer), and no work is required to be operated from outside after concreting
     - Allow 0.25m working space where:
         - the formwork does not exceed 0.60m high (1)
         - the bottom of the formwork does not exceed 0.60m below the starting level of the excavation (2)